AjaiJA/FormValidationPHP/README.md

 # FormValidationPHP
-Form Validation using Regular Expression in PHP
+  Existing form Validation with PHP Regular Expressions
+  # NOTE :
+    It won't deal with database